photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 # Using SWAG as Reverse Proxy

-*Note: This is contributed content.*
+*Note: This is contributed content and may be outdated.
+Click the edit link to perform changes and send a pull request.*

-To make the setup of a Reverse Proxy much easier, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag)
+To simplify the setup of a reverse HTTPS proxy, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag).

-SWAG - Secure Web Application Gateway (formerly known as letsencrypt, no relation to Let's Encrypt™) sets up an Nginx web server and reverse proxy with PHP support and a built-in certbot client that automates free SSL server certificate generation and renewal processes (Let's Encrypt and ZeroSSL).
+SWAG - Secure Web Application Gateway (formerly known as *letsencrypt*, no relation to Let's Encrypt™) sets up a Nginx web server and reverse proxy with PHP support and a built-in certbot client that automates free SSL server certificate generation and renewal processes (Let's Encrypt and ZeroSSL).
 It also contains fail2ban for intrusion prevention.

+## Setup ##

-## Step 1: Get a domain
+### Step 1: Get a domain ###

 The first step is to grab a dynamic DNS if you don't have your own subdomain already.
 You can get this from for example [DuckDNS](https://www.duckdns.org).

-## Step 2: Set-up SWAG
+### Step 2: Set-up SWAG ###

 Then you will need to set up SWAG, the variables of the docker-compose are explained on the Github page of [SWAG](https://github.com/linuxserver/docker-swag).
 This is an example of how to set it up using duckdns and docker-compose.